 This prize, estimated value £900, is awarded to a matriculated student of the University of Aberdeen or the University of Edinburgh.

-It is given for a poem or series of poems, using any recognised verse form other than free verse, totalling no more than 80 lines on a given theme (for example, the theme for 2021 is "recovery" and that any valid interpretation of this theme is acceptable).
+It is given for a poem or series of poems, using any recognised verse form other than free verse, totalling no more than 80 lines on a given theme (the theme for 2021 is "recovery" and that any valid interpretation of this theme is acceptable).